-Panasonic L10 versus Sony RX100 V
+Panasonic L10 vs Sony RX100 V

 The Panasonic Lumix DMC- L10 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in August 2007 and October 2016.
 The L10 is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on a Four Thirds (L10) and an one-inch (RX100 V) sensor.
-The Panasonic has a resolution of 10 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 10 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (54 percent) than the Panasonic L10.
 In this context, it is worth noting that neither the L10 nor the RX100 V are weather-sealed.